 Theater: The Department of Theater sponsors dramatic productions by the Performing Arts Company.
-Productions are announed the The State News.
+Productions are announced the The State News.

-The Performing Arts Council (part of the ASMSU Programming Board) also presents experimental theater produced and sponsored by students.
+The Council for Performing Arts (part of the ASMSU Programming Board) also presents experimental theater produced and sponsored by students.
 Call 353-5255 for information.

 Off campus, both professional and community theater groups are active.
-In addition, dinner-theater programs are occasionally offered by local restaurants.
 A wide range of quality entertainment is available, as well as opportunities for involvement by those interested in the stage.
-For a list of area theaters and theater companies, consult the Yellow Pages ("Theatres").
+For a list of area theaters and theater companies, consult the Yellow Pages ("Theatres-Stage").